AZ-LCA/PokemonSelector/README.md

 # Project Overview

+## Install

+1. Fork and Clone this repo (clone with $ git clone {github repo url})
+2. In terminal cd to the new folder
+3. in terminal type $ npm install
+4. in terminal after npm is installed, type $ npm start to run it
 ## Plan

 I wanted to create a website that would allow users to view information about any pokémon (or form i.e. megas or regional variants) such as their potential moves and abilities.
 In addition I wanted to give users the oppurtunity to create their own fakemon.